Wiolinek/mega-clinic_reservation-system/README.md

 ## Room for Improvement

-- implement Formik for handling reservation form --> in progress
+- fix Typescript types --> in progress
-- add Nodemailer for booking confirmation by email
 - add option for booking cancelation for pacient
 - implement filters for upcoming and past visits for doctor account
 - translate specializations into english (homepage and reservation filters)